meelement/noise_adversarial_tacotron/README.md

 # NoiseAdversarialTacotron

+This repository is reproducing the following paper:

-Reproduction of paper: Disentangling Correlated Speaker and Noise for Speech Synthesis via Data Augmentation and Adversarial Factorization
+Disentangling Correlated Speaker and Noise for Speech Synthesis via Data Augmentation and Adversarial Factorization

+## Thanks